gvwilson/fiction/in-heck/index.md

 Maddy wiped her eyes and slipped quietly downstairs.

 By the time her mother came down,
-Maddy had opened her notebook and was sketching the outlines of the Prosecutors.
+Maddy had opened her notebook and was sketching the outlines of the Regulators.
 The tiger would have a fierce scowl, she thought.
 The rabbit would be winking, and the bear—she wasn't sure about the bear yet, but maybe she could be resting his elbow on the mulebot's back